joergschultzelutter/mpad/docs/command_keywords/action_commands.md

 ### WhereIs

 Returns the geocoordinates/address info of the sender's position or a specific call sign.
-Returned data & formats:
+Returned data & #### Formats

 - Maidenhead locator
 - MGRS coordinates